-So today I had one of those parenting experiences that catch you completely off guard and leave you a little breathless.
-You know, one of those experiences that stop you dead in your tracks and stay on your mind for days, replaying itself in all kinds of different colours and sounds.
+How do we accept help in the world of parenting?
+So, today I had one of those parenting experiences that catch you completely off guard and leave you a little breathless.
+You know, one of those experiences that stop you dead in your tracks and stay on your mind for days, replaying itself in all kinds of different colors and sounds.
 Let me share it with you…

 Picture this… mom walks in.
 No time to do hair.
 Looking a little haggard.
 Kids are behaving, so far so good.
 Drop the eldest off, kids are still doing well…

 You walk into the next child’s class, hands full of slips and money that needs to be returned.
 Then you turn around and 2 children are missing.
 You send your son to find them, the baby starts crying.
 Rather sheepishly you greet the teacher as quickly as you can without seeming obviously rude and then exit at the speed of light to find your missing child.
 Only to see the 4yo standing at the door of the bathrooms (for all parents to see) with her pants around her ankles shouting “MOMMY, COME WIPE MY BUM”… well, at least you found her… Then the 2yo decides to make another dash for it, this time to accompany her sister to the toilet.